iBowl Update: Bulls Hold Final Practice of the Season

 Pierre-Paul busted out 13 consecutive back handsprings and set the bar high for Wilson, who knocked out seven but stalled early into his repetitions.

-Delbert Alvarado hit a 40 yard field goal to end the final two minute drill, the defensive line had loaded up a Powerade jug to dump on position coach
+As backup kicker Delbert Alvarado hit a 40 yard field goal to end the final two minute drill, the defensive line had loaded up a Powerade jug to dump on position coach Kevin Patrick.

 Right as Patrick put his hands in the air to signify a made field goal, he was doused with ice cold water.